R-GURURAJ/R-GURURAJ/README.md

 - 👋 Hi, I’m @R-GURURAJ
-- 👀 I’m interested in ...COADING.
+- 👀 I’m interested in ...CODEING.
 - 🌱 I’m currently learning ...
 JAVA
 - 💞️ I’m looking to collaborate on ...EVERYTHING
 - 📫 How to reach me ...guru1guru0@gmail.com